mlcommons/training/large_language_model/README.md

 # 3. External Checkpoints

-For the benchmarking region, we would be resuming training from a PAXML checkpoint which is trained on the Global Batch Size of 1536 for 4000 iterations.
+In the benchmarking region, we should resume training from a PAXML checkpoint which is trained with Global Batch Size of 1536 for 4000 iterations.
 Paxml Checkpoint is available at: gs://mlperf-llm-public2/gpt3_spmd1x64x24_tpuv4-3072_v84_20221101/checkpoints/checkpoint_00004000
-To resume training from the above checkpoint on Megatron, we would need to first convert the above checkpoint into a format suitable for Megatron.
-This step only needs to be done once.
+To resume training from the above checkpoint on Megatron, it should be converted into a format suitable for Megatron (this step only needs to be done once).

-### Paxml checkpoints conversion
+### Checkpoint conversion
 To convert Paxml checkpoint to the Megatron's format, a [script](scripts/convert_paxml_to_megatron_distributed.py) has been provided:
 ```bash
 # Convert model and optimizer parameters to Megatron format (runs in ~40 minutes on DGXA100, requires 1TB of CPU memory):